Angus Morrison (minister): Church of Scotland

 In 2000, Morrison became a minister of the Church of Scotland.
 He served as minister of St Columba's Old Parish Church, Stornoway, before moving to Orwell and Portmoak Parish Church (in Perth and Kinross) in 2011.
 Within the Church of Scotland he served as the Moderator of the Presbytery of Lewis for the 2003 to 2004 session, Convener of the Mission and Discipleship Council (2005-2009) and Chaplain to the Lord High Commissioner (2005 and 2006).

 On 29 October 2013 he was nominated to be Moderator of the General Assembly of the Church of Scotland for 2014–15.
 In March 2014, two months ahead of taking up the role, the Church of Scotland announced that Morrison had withdrawn his nomination as Moderator on grounds of ill health, Following this, John Chalmers (Principal Clerk to the General Assembly) was selected to be Moderator ahead of the 2014–15 session.
 On 28 October 2014 Morrison was again successfully nominated to be Moderator of the General Assembly of the Church of Scotland, for 2015–16.

+He retired from his charge of Orwell and Portmoak Parish Church on 30 September 2021.
+His final Sunday worship service at Orwell and Portmoak was on 26 September 2021.
+He now lives in Edinburgh.

+Morrison was appointed a Chaplain to Queen Elizabeth II in Scotland in 2006.
+He was appointed an Extra Chaplain to King Charles III in Scotland in September 2023.